 2. Create objectives to meet your goal.
 Objectives are measurable steps you take to achieve your strategy.
 Make sure to include building and/or maintaining your personal-professional brand.
 Other examples might be to increase the number of visitors to your website or the number of attendees at your seminars.
 You may have an objective to build a social media presence or to bring in more prospects.
 You could have an objective to grow your number of prospects.
 An objective could be to create a regular communication plan for your clients and prospective clients.
 I recommend including your marketing and sales objectives, and if possible, your client nurturing objectives as well.
 Put them all in here, because when marketing, sales and customer service work together, your positive outcomes will be amplified.

 3. Write tactics to obtain your objectives.
 A tactic is a tool you use to achieve your objectives.
 I like to be pretty thorough here.
 In my opinion, I'd rather have more ideas than I can execute.
 When all is said, and done, if you complete 70% of your tactics, you're likely to have achieved your goal.
 Circle back to your tactics when you feel like you're off course or like you're not getting where you want to be.
 My recommendation is to outline all of the tactics that could possibly help you achieve your objective.
 Then, prioritize them.
 Personally, I frequent back to my tactics as new ideas are generated and I add them and re-prioritize them.
-For example, let's say you hear about a great new idea on one of the monthly accountability calls of The Arrow Group.
-If you believe it will help you achieve an objective, add it to your list.
+For example, let's say you hear about a great new idea from a colleague, if you believe it will help you achieve an objective, add it to your list.
 Then, decide if it's more important than any of the other ideas you are executing.